az4mary/Deterministic-Amazon-Automation/messenger/CODE_MANAGE_INSTRUCTIONS.md

 # **file ownership / exact line-number test**.

+## Important constraints

+* Do not edit `workflow_orchestrator.py`.
+* Do not summarize from memory.
+* Do not rely on indexed search, semantic retrieval, or chat-provided snippets.
+* Use direct filesystem reads only.
+* Use exact file paths and line numbers.
+* If any output is too long, write the full output to a local report file and show the report file path.

 ## STEP 1 - Verify Raw File Ownership
 ````md
 # Codex Task Brief: Verify Raw File Ownership for `workflow_orchestrator.py`